stephenkgh/molinks/README.md

 Login with the new account then scroll to the bottom and change the theme to "L33t NeRD".
 This will reveal the quick search box - try it out!

+You can clean up the dev instance with:

+    make down destroy

+That will remove the containers, images and database volume.
+The only things left should be the base `postgres` and `python` images.

 Prod
 ----